 Tharp’s work first appeared on Broadway in 1980 with When We Were Very Young, followed by her collaboration with musician David Byrne on The Catherine Wheel and later by Singin’ In The Rain.
 Later she worked on musicals Movin’ Out, The Times They Are A-Changin’ and Come Fly Away each featuring music from Billy Joel, Bob Dylan, and Frank Sinatra.
 Tharp has also collaborated with director Milos Forman on Hair, Ragtime, and Amadeus, and worked with Taylor Hackford on White Nights and James Brooks on I’ll Do Anything.

 In 1992, Tharp published her autobiography Push Comes to Shove and went on to write The New York Times bestseller The Creative Habit, a prescriptive and inspirational guide to making creativity a part of your life.
 She is also the author of The Collaborative Habit: Life Lessons for Working Together.
-Her forthcoming book, Keep It Moving: Lessons for the Rest of Your Life, shares Tharp’s tried and true secrets for harnessing vitality and finding purpose as you age.
+Her new book, Keep It Moving: Lessons for the Rest of Your Life, shares Tharp’s tried and true secrets for harnessing vitality and finding purpose as you age.

 She currently lives, works, and creates in New York City.